fogfish/datum/doc/monad.md

    ]).
 ```

-Note the use of return as final "statement" of the do-notation.
+Note the use of return as final "statement" of the do-notation is mandatory.
 It is appropriate `return` functions in the specified monad.
 It injects bounds value into the monadic value (container).

-Besides syntax sugar for "do"-notation, the library does not do much until your application start using monads other than identity one.
+The library implements only "do"-notation syntax sugar for Erlang.
+Your application benefits from the notation once it implements either own monad or utilize provided implementations.

 Monads are defined in terms of `return`, `bind` and `fail` operations